 fbpx

 Breastfeeding is an incredible bonding experience that provides a host of physical, mental, and emotional benefits (for you and your little one).
 That said, the positions you breastfeed in can place a great deal of stress on your body.
 While you may not feel it immediately after a session, the cumulative stress that accrues at your joints and soft tissues from sitting in these positions over weeks and months can eventually add up to significant pains and movement compensations.
+The same is true if you are bottle feeding.

 First, let’s take a look at the typical breastfeeding position below:

-While your position may vary slightly, in general most bodies are aligned in a seated position with arms cradling the baby.
+While your position may vary slightly, in general, most bodies are aligned in a seated position with arms cradling the baby.
 This means that:

 • Your shoulders, elbows, and wrists are chronically flexed, which could be the cause of the pain in your neck, shoulders, or wrists/thumbs.

 • Your head is often looking down at the baby (who can resist that face?).
-However, repeated cervical flexion is a pattern that gets reinforced even more because of the time we spend looking down at our phones, contributing to your neck pain and stiffness.
+However, repeated cervical flexion is a pattern that gets reinforced even more because of the time we spend looking down at our phones, contributing to neck pain and stiffness.

 Note that every body part mentioned is in some degree of flexion.
-This means that the joints spend a lot of time bent towards each other.
+This means that the joints spend a lot of time bent toward each other.
 Now, let’s discuss some strategies to help pull your body out of flexion.

 Strategy 1: Improve Your Alignment